Prakash-Banjade/cloud-ide/README.md

 ## Overview

 Qubide is a cloud-native integrated development environment that lets developers write, build, execute, and download code entirely in the browser.
+It also provides AI chat feature which allows users to vibe code.
 It leverages containerization and Kubernetes to isolate user workspaces and support multiple programming languages.

 Key capabilities: